-Many low-code platforms have already developed a reputation for outputting source code that looks like machine-written code.
-As a result, developers have struggled to interpret and alter the generated codebase, particularly on the client-side.
+Many low code platforms have already developed a reputation for outputting source code that looks like machine written code.
+As a result, developers have struggled to interpret and alter the generated code in the codebase, particularly on the client side.

 For any application that is built using Codebots, all of the source code outputted by the bots themselves looks as though it was written by any other human developer.
 Within this, human developers have the ability to add custom code to designated ‘protected regions’ to achieve their customisation goals.
 The future we envision involves human developers working directly alongside bots to create amazing software.

 No two software applications are the same, nor are the requirements of the teams and ecosystems that exist behind these.
 One of the greatest limitations that is inherent in the vast majority low-code development platforms on offer are constraints around technical stacks.

 As an example, the back-end code of any application developed on the OutSystems platform will be generated in only either C# or Java.
 Similarly, those users of Appian must refer to the use of their own proprietary expression language in order to achieve any advanced functionality.
 Ultimately, the more advanced the logic required, the harder it is to build with the Appian expression language.

 To ensure we are not constrained by any technology, Codebots has abstracted the process of creating a new bot, both on the client side and server side.
 Already, we have a C# bot, a Java bot, and a LAMP bot for back-end development.
 Whenever there is a demand for a different tech stack, we simply create a new codebot to meet this.

 We have a new platform and a new generation of bots